top of page

 Workshops

-Once a month, Jocelyn and Tom faciliate a workshop that includes smudging, teachings about what is being made and then hands on experience making sacred cultural items.
+Once a month, Jocelyn and David facilitate a workshop that includes smudging, teachings about what is being made and then a hands-on experience making sacred cultural items.

 • Drum